intelligent-bee/Sino_BFmap/readme.md

 1. Download the imagenet21k ViT pre-train model at [**Pre-train ViT**](https://drive.google.com/file/d/10Ao75MEBlZYADkrXE4YLg6VObvR0b2Dr/view?usp=sharing) and put it at ` ./networks/pre-train_model/imagenet21k`

-2. Taking the urban building mapping of Jiaxing City as an example, download the preprocessed training dataset (approximately 80GB per city) and put it at ` ./dataset/Chesapeake_NewYork_dataset` .
+2. Taking the urban building mapping of Jiaxing City as an example, download the preprocessed training dataset (approximately 80GB per city) and unzip it to ` ./Building_mapping_01_semantic_segmentation(Paraformer)/dataset/`.

 3. Run the "Train" command to train the Paraformer at the example city:
    ```bash